dustinpfister/blog_posts/_posts/threejs-examples-position-things-to-sphere-surface.md

     (this['SphereWrap'] = {}));
 ```

+I then also have my set object to lat and long method that is what I can use to set the position of the mesh relative to a location on the surface of the sphere.
+When calling this method I pass the wrap object as the first object followed by the name of the object I want to set the position for.
+I can then set a latitude and longitude values in the form of numbers between 0 and 1.
+I then also have an additional argument that can be used to adjust the distance from the center of the sphere.

 ## 3 - Time to test this module out

-In this section I will now be going over one demo of this module to test things out and make usre they everything is working as it should before toying with the idea of using this module in additional examples..
+In this section I will now be going over one demo of this module to test things out and make sure that everything is working as it should before toying with the idea of using this module in additional examples..

 ```js
 var scene = new THREE.Scene();